 - Retrieve snapshots of data relationships

-- Presentations based on data
+- Presentations based o

 - QlikView Server